-Foundry Fireside is the Molecular Foundry’s video series featuring informal conversations with Foundry staff about their recent and/or ongoing research.
+Foundry Fireside is the Molecular Foundry’s video series featuring informal conversations with Foundry staff and postdocs about their recent and/or ongoing research.
 In a casual Zoom setting, they break down the basics of what they’re studying and share with us why they think it’s cool, what they think is exciting, and what they hope for in the future.

 A Chat with Archana Raja